The Gateway Institute specializes in providing the most advanced treatment techniques to overcome OCD and anxiety disorders.

 Though behavioral therapy may be the most effective treatment in terms of long term management of OCD, research indicates that combining both CBT and medication may be beneficial for overall success.
 Medications considered for the treatment of OCD are usually antidepressants know as selective serotonin reuptake inhibitors (SSRI), which are often effective without severe side effects.
 The Gateway Institute works with skilled and experienced psychiatrists to find the right combination of medication to effectively treat OCD when necessary.

 A 90 minute weekly group will be held on Tuesday and Wednesday evenings, and the group’s specific focus involves providing members with support, guidance, and treatment related to their own progress.
 The group incorporates Cognitive-Behavioral therapy (CBT), and each week home-based challenges are assigned.
 The group is a great opportunity to establish relations with others who can appreciate the daily challenges of this potentially disabling condition.
-Click Here To Sign Up
+Sign up for the OCD/Anxiety Support Group.

 After-Care is an important component to our treatment program.
 Learning how to manage the OCD will involve a lifestyle change.
 Since OCD is a chronic condition, a commitment to working diligently on a daily basis while transitioning back into daily life will be necessary.
 The After-Care program equips the participant with the necessary tools for success, and promotes long-lasting change.
 Once the symptoms of OCD have improved, a number of strategies can help maintain the gains made, and The Gateway Institute will help devise a plan to help find the road to successfully managing OCD.